PoorBillionaire/Windows-Prefetch-Parser/README.md

 * Specify a single prefetch file or a directory of prefetch files
 * Automatic version detection - no specification required by the user
 * On-the-fly type 30 (Windows 10) decompression and parsing
+* (Mostly) cross-platform: Windows 10 prefetch files must be parsed from a Windows workstation using this script.
+All others have been tested on both Windows and Linux

+###Note: Version 30 (Windows 10)
+The class being utilized for Windows 10 prefetch file decompression makes use of Python's 'ctypes' module.
+This module relies on the Windows API; therefore the Analyst must be working from a Windows workstation in order to decompress and parse Windows 10 prefetch files.

 ####Command-Line Options
 For now, prefetch.py requires one of two command-line options: --file specifies a single prefetch to point the script at. --directory specifies an entire directory of prefetch files which will be parsed and printed to stdout.
 When using --directory / -d, remember to include the trailing slash: